kdpuvvadi/blog/content/posts/terraform-azure-getting-started.md

 ## Conslusion

 With Terraform, sky is the limit for managing infrastructure.
-To check the azure documentation [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
+Check the azure documentation [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs).
 Feel free to comment here or drop an [email](/contact).
 Au Revoir.